How to Get Back to Your Peak Physical Form: Treating Sports Injuries With Physical Therapy

 Your treatment plan will typically include hands-on manual therapy to increase your range of motion and reduce scar tissue, stretches to improve balance and mobility, and strengthening exercises to enhance the injured area, as well as its surrounding areas.
 These are all done to help you recover after your sports injury and to prevent further injury from occurring in the future.

-If you have recently sustained a sports injury, call Washington Physical Therapy and Rehabilitation today to find out more about how we can help you return quickly and safely to the activities you love.
+If you have recently sustained a sports injury, call Washington Physical Therapy today to find out more about how we can help you return quickly and safely to the activities you love.
 We can set up an appointment for you and get you started on the road to pain relief and recovery!